Siddyboy/food-recipes/slow-cooker-lamb-shanks.md

-# Slow Cooker Beef Shin
+# Slow Cooker Lamb Shanks

-Serves 8 easily
+Serves 6 easily

 ## Ingredients

-- Shin of beef 1 kg
-- Carrots 8 large
-- Onions 4
-- Celery 4 sticks
+- Lamb shanks 6
+- Olive oil 3 tbsp
-- Garlic 2 cloves
+- Onions (finely chopped) 2
-- Tinned tomatoes 800 g (2 tins)
-- Tomato puree 2 tbsp
+- Tomato puree 3 tbsp
+- Light red wine (e.g. pinot noir) 375 ml
-- Cornflour 4 tbsp (60 ml)
+- Plain flour 3 tbsp
-- Beef stock cube
+- Stock (vegetable, chicken or lamb) 750 ml
+- Carrots (chopped) 3
+- Garlic cloves (peeled) 3
-- Bay leaves 2 (or rosemary or thyme)
+- Bay leaves 3
-- Caremalised onion chutney 2 tbsp
+- Thyme sprigs 3
+- Parsley (leaves chopped separately to stalks) 1 bunch

 ## Method

+1. If you need to preheat your slow cooker then turn it on now.

+2. In a large hot frying pan, add half the oil and brown the lamb shanks all over, then transfer them to the slow cooker.
+This will take you about 10 mins and you may need to do it in batches.

+3. Add the remaining oil to the frying pan and fry the onion gently until it starts to turn translucent.

+4. Stir in the tomato purée and flour and cook for a minute.

+5. Add the red wine and bring it to a boil, stirring the flour and purée into the wine until you have a smooth sauce around the onion pieces.

-1. Preheat the slow cooker to high.
+6. Tip into the slow cooker.

-1. Peel and cut the onion into 2 cm chunks.
-Wash carrots and celery and cut into similar sized pieces.
-Peel and very finely chop the garlic.

-1. Add the vegetables to the slow cooker, along with the bay leaves.
-Add the beef.

-1. Stir the cornflour into 400 ml cold water.
-Add the stock cube and tomato puree.
+7. Pour the stock into the same pan and bring it to a boil, then tip into the slow cooker.

-1. Add the cornflour mixture to the slow cooker along with the tinned tomatoes and onion chutney if using.
-Mix well.
+8. Add the carrots garlic, bay leaves, thyme and parsley stalks to the slow cooker and put the lid on.

-1. Cook for 4-6 hours on high or 8-10 hours on low.
+9. Cook on low for eight hours or on high for four hours.
+Turn the shanks over at some point during the cooking.
+After eight hours the lamb should be tender and starting to fall off the bone.

+11. If the sauce is too thin lift out the lamb and carrots and tip the sauce into a pan, boil it rapidly until it starts to thicken before adding the parsley.

 ## Notes

-1. Can add other veg - swede, leeks, parsnips all work.

-2. Can cook beef on the bone.

-3. All quantities here doubled from original recipe.

-4. Could try red wine or stout instead of water.

-5. SCJK added salt and pepper.
+1. From BBC Good Food recipe but increased quantities by 50%.